-AOK System Kobudo consists of ancient weaponry such as the bo and jo staff, oar, walking stick (cane), escrima, nunchaku, sai, kama, and katana sword.
+AOK System includes American Open Kobudo, which consists mainly of the Okinawan ancient weaponry of the bo, nunchaku, tonfa, sai, and kama.
+Other weapons such as the oar, walking stick, and escrima are also practiced.
 Many of these weapons are practiced at the Yudansha (black belt) level.

-There are currently fourteen American Open Kobudo Kata practiced in the American Open Karate System.
+There are currently twenty-one American Open Kobudo Kata practiced in the American Open Karate System.

 AOK System Kumite Techniques that include traditional kumite, point karate, continuous sparring, full-contact karate, kickboxing, grappling, and Muay Thai come from world champions, such as Joe Lewis, Bill Wallace, Howard Jackson, and Chuck Norris.
 These sparring techniques are used in reactionary drills, pad drills, and sparring to condition students for sport karate competition.
 There are twenty-seven fighting techniques practiced in the AOK System.